dohuyhoang93/DeepSearch/README.md

 - **Modern & Responsive GUI**: A clean and intuitive graphical user interface built with `eframe` (egui).
 - **Light & Dark Modes**: Toggle between light and dark themes to suit your preference.
 - **Persistent Indexing**: Uses a local `redb` database to store file indexes, allowing for fast subsequent searches without needing to re-scan entire directories.
-- **Incremental Updates**: A "Rescan" feature intelligently compares directories against the existing index to find and apply only the changes (new, modified, or deleted files).
+- **Incremental Updates**: A "Rescan" feature efficiently rebuilds the index for a location in the background.
+Once complete, it atomically swaps the old index for the new one, ensuring data consistency and high performance.
 - **Optimized for Performance**: Leverages Rust’s concurrency model (`rayon`) for both indexing and searching to maximize throughput and keep the UI responsive.
 - **Intelligent Search**: File name search is insensitive to case and diacritics (e.g., `thanh` will match `Thành`).
 - **Cross-Platform**: Runs on Windows, macOS, and Linux.